-My practice takes form through sculpture, installation and textiles and investigates the desirability of
+My practice takes form through sculpture, installation, textiles and investigates the desirability of

 objects through sensuous built and bodily forms.
-Through processes
+Through processes associated with furniture

-Wood working processes such as turning and carving, implicate the imperfect
+Wood working processes such as turning, carving and furniture making, implicate the imperfect

 hand of the maker while forms closely related to furniture conjure the lived space.
+Textiles woven

+and uses.
 Uncanny and irregular compositions deflect an immediate interpretation and offer room

 for an investigation of the built material environment.